flippingbits/rchh2011/04_future/01_slide.md

-!SLIDE full-page new-chapter
+!SLIDE new-chapter

 # The future

-!SLIDE full-page
+!SLIDE

 # More independency

-!SLIDE full-page
+!SLIDE

 # More documentation

-!SLIDE full-page
+!SLIDE

 # Rails apps should be mountable by default

+!SLIDE

+# Rails console